 Please see Appendix 1 for the full details of the complaints procedure for complainants.

-6.0 YMCA DLG Complaints Register
+6.0 Our Complaints Register

 The electronic register will be securely stored.
 It is only accessed by those with responsibility for complaints monitoring and for Subject Access Requests (see Data Protection and Information Handling policy).
-These people are:
+The postholders are: